 Upper Elementary, Ages 9-12 years

-- We have one mixed age Upper Elementary classroom serving children ages 9 to 12.
-It has approximately 35 thriving children and is staffed by one AMI trained Guide and an Assistant.
+- We have one mixed-age Upper Elementary classroom serving children ages 9 to 12.
+It has approximately 30 thriving children and is staffed by one AMI trained Guide and an Assistant.

-- Often our Upper Elementary spaces are filled by Lower Elementary students moving up, but we are able to enroll several new students each year.
-We give preference to children with prior Montessori education, however this is not required.
+- Our Upper Elementary spaces are filled primarily by Lower Elementary students moving up, but we are able to enroll several new students each year.
+We give preference to children with prior Montessori education, however, this is not required.

 We look forward to sharing Sunstone with you!